By default, the deployment logs are stored in env0, in a dedicated DynamoDB table per customer.

 values.yamlfile from the agents tab in the organization settings page.
 This file contains values necessary for the agent installation.
 One of those values is

 alternativeLogLocation.dynamoWriterExternalIdEncoded.
-This is a base64 encoded externalID that env0 will use when reading and storing the deployment logs. base64 decode the external ID and add it to the
+This is a base64 encoded externalID that env0 will use when reading and storing the deployment logs.
+Base64 decode the external ID, you will need it for the next step

 - On your AWS account, deploy the env0 log table terraform module.
 This module creates the table on your account, and the role which env0 will assume when reading and writing the logs.
 For the variables, make sure to add the following data

 - external_id - The base64 decoded external ID from the previous step

 - agent_key - The unique env0 agent identifier supplied to you